KiarashVaziri/KiarashVaziri/README.md

 - 👋 Hi, I’m @KiarashVaziri
-- 📚 I’m currently a PhD student at the University of Southern California.
+- 📚 I’m currently a PhD student and a USC Annenberg Fellow at the University of Southern California.
 - 🧠 I'm also a member of the Shanechi lab, and my projects focus on brain-computer interfaces.
 - 📫 You can contact me via vazirigo[at]usc[dot]edu